The Best All-Inclusive Resorts in Mexico

 Take the easy road to relaxation.

-No place does all-inclusive resorts quite like Mexico, which is why Americans flock to its shores en masse.
-And the very best—the ones on this list, specifically—are fully prepared to cater to any sort of traveler, with Covid precautions strictly enforced and maximum relaxation guaranteed.
-Here’s where to book for beaches, bottomless margaritas, and total bliss.
+No place does all-inclusive resorts quite like Mexico, which is why Americans flock to its coasts en masse.
+And the very best (the ones on this list, specifically) are fully prepared to cater to any sort of traveler—even the non-believers who never thought they’d ever step foot inside an all-inclusive.

 The best all-inclusive hotels in Los Cabos